China's Didi worth US$68 billion after US debut

 SoftBank-backed Didi's stock opened at US$16.65, significantly higher than its US$14 IPO price.
 The shares slid in the early afternoon after reaching a US$18 high.

-Didi had priced an upsized offering of 316.8 million American depositary shares at the upper end of its US$13 to US$14 range, raising US$4.4 billion.
+Didi had priced an upsized offering of 316.8 million American depository shares at the upper end of its US$13 to US$14 range, raising US$4.4 billion.

 This is despite the ongoing economic tensions between the United States and China, as well as US concerns over the quality of the auditing of Chinese companies' financial statements.